nirpr/Linux-FlightsAPI/README.md

 # CLI to print flights details from OpenSky Network
 This project, created by Omer Kriger, Or Segal, and Nir Peretz, provides a command line interface for printing flight details from the OpenSky Network.
 The project is designed to run on a Linux environment.

-This project, created by Omer Kriger, Or Segal, and Nir Peretz, provides an interface for printing flight details from the OpenSky Network.
-The project is designed to run on a Linux environment.

 This project leverages two Docker containers pulled from Docker Hub, managing them as separate processes that communicate with each other to perform different tasks.
 By using Docker, the program ensures a consistent runtime environment, simplifies dependency management, and enhances functionality through efficient process management.
 This design allows the program to handle multiple tasks simultaneously, resulting in improved performance and efficient execution.

 # STEPS for using: